harukaze1216/codex-test2/README.md

 # Task Management App

-A lightweight task manager with both a command-line interface and a browser-based experience backed by a JSON datastore.
+A lightweight task manager with a command-line interface, a Python WSGI web server, and a static front-end that can be hosted on GitHub Pages.

 ## Features